Fafale/KMK-GodotClient/README.md

 # Godot Client for Keymaster's Keep
-This project is a Godot Client implementation for [Keymaster's Keep](https://github.com/silasary/Archipelago/releases/tag/keymasters-2.0.1), a bingo-style game for [Archipelago](https://archipelago.gg/).
+This project is a Godot Client implementation for [Keymaster's Keep v2.1.0](https://github.com/silasary/Archipelago/releases/tag/keymasters_keep-2.1.0), a bingo-style game for [Archipelago](https://archipelago.gg/).

 It uses the [GodotAP v0.4.0](https://github.com/EmilyV99/GodotAP) library to handle connection between client and server.